Learning Calculus: Overcoming Our Artificial Need for Precision

 • Numbers don’t have to be perfectly accurate?

-• Numbers aren’t all the same size (i.e. 1 times some number)?
+• Numbers aren’t just scaled-up versions of each other (i.e. 1 times some number)?

 Today’s post introduces a new way to think about accuracy and infinitely small numbers.
 This is not a rigorous course on analysis — it’s my way of grappling with the ideas behind Calculus.